addulac/phd/source/13_models.md

 [@IMRM]
 -->

-In chapter \ref{sec:mmsb_prop}, we further explore and compare two general representative of latent class models and latent feature models.
-That is the IMMSB and ILFM model, that both allow overlapping communities with an infinite number, the former based on the HDP and the latter in the IBP.
+In chapter \ref{sec:mmsb_prop}, we further explore and compare two general representative of the latent class model and latent feature model.
+That is the IMMSB and ILFM model, that both allow overlapping communities with a possibly infinite number communities, the former based on the HDP and the latter on the IBP.

 <!--**Earosheva theorem**-->